Ughanze23/Data_Engineering_at_Altschool/01_postgres_docker_init/readme.md

     ```

 4. **Set up environment variables:**
-    Create a `.env` file in the root directory and add the necessary environment variables as per the `.env` file.
+    Create a `.env` file in the root directory and add the necessary environment variables as per the `.env` file. follow the env-template file as a guide

 5. **Run the docker file:**
    run "docker-compose up" to startup the postgres database